 Showing 1-96 of 656 items found in Events

-Blessing of the Bikes
+Blessing of the Cars

-Thousands of motorcyclists travel to Bald Knob Mountain, Southern Illinois’ highest point and the site of the Bald Knob Cross of Peace located just outside of Alto Pass, about 10 miles south of Murphysboro on IL-127.
+Drive up to Bald Knob Mountain, Southern Illinois’ highest point and the site of the Bald Knob Cross of Peace, located just outside of Alto Pass, and have your car blessed for the summer season.

 Dawg Daze of Summer

 Alton Hauntings Tours